 - Pro lock adjustment straps

 - The Visor attachment can be difficult to deal with.

 When choosing an aero helmet, it is very important to put in safety, performance, and level of comfort offered by the helmet.
 All the aero helmets reviewed in this article are great and will make nice purchases.

 However, the best among them is Giro Aerohead MIPS helmet.
 In terms of the factors that determine the quality and performance of cycling helmets, the product edges the others.
 The MIPS technology is definitely an assurance of safety.

-What’s more, the poly-carbonate shell is also a great feature that caters for a rider’s well being.
+What’s more, the polycarbonate shell is also a great feature that caters to a rider’s well-being.
 Its wind speed is just perfect for triathletes and time trialists alike.
-The magnetic anchor attachment for the lens flip up for easy transition from swim to bike.
-There is hardly any knocks for the product so it sits comfortably as our champion of the best aero helmets for the money.
+The magnetic anchor attachment for the lens flips up for easy transition from swim to bike.
+There are hardly any knocks for the product so it sits comfortably as our champion of the best aero helmets for the money.